Skip to content

 Warning!

-Do not use options 1C or 1D for the transfer of many files or large files >100 MB, as these methods are unstable and can be unpredictable.
-For batch transfer or transfer of large files, the recommended method is Globus (1A).
+Do not use the last two options (drag-and-drop or scp) for the transfer of many files or large files >100 MB, as these methods are unstable and can be unpredictable.
+For batch transfer or transfer of large files, the recommended method is Globus.

 CHTC uses HTCondor for job scheduling.
 Submission files should follow lab conventions and be consistent with the CHTC documentation.
 Two example submit scripts with annotations are shown below.
 This submit scripts (Core_RNAseq-nf.sub/wrmXpress.sub) load a pre-defined Docker environment and run a bash executable script (Core_RNAseq-nf.sh/wrmXpress.sh) with defined arguments on the execute node.
 Other options define log files, resource requirements, and transfer of files in/out of home.
 Large files should not be transferred in/out of home, but you may need to transfer auxiliary files (for example, the parameters YAML file for wrmXpress jobs).
 We transfer in our large data through /staging/groups/zamanian_group/input/ and we move job output files to /staging/groups/zamanian_group/output/ within the job executable script to avoid their transfer to home upon job completion.
 The only files that should be transferred back to home are small log files.